xyamzw/docs/docs/config/style.md

 ### **Favicon**

 The favicon is displayed in the browser tab.
-The default is the `AList logo`.
+The default is the `OpenList logo`.